mcneel/rhino.inside-revit/docs/_en/guides/troubleshooting-rhino-in-revit.md

 There is a way to increase the number and detail of the error messages in Rhino.inside.
 This is a good way to find a specific error that may lead to a solution.

 1. Please unzip [RhinoSDK-Messages.zip](https://aws1.discourse-cdn.com/mcneel/uploads/default/original/3X/6/3/6348e99914b9e66417720df74f4cc35ba3e31c6f.zip) and open the file “**Enable RhinoSDK Messages.reg**”
-2. Then run again Rhino inside Revit.
+2. Then run again Rhino.Inside.Revit.
 3. Some message boxes should appear.
 4. Please capture those messages using some screenshot tool like Windows Snipping Tool and send it to  [McNeel Technical Support](https://www.rhino3d.com/support)
 5. Remember to open the “**Disable RhinoSDK Messages.reg**” to turn those dialogs off again.